m-polwayne/cloud-computing/README.md

 Businesses are increasingly leveraging a combination of public and private clouds.
 The combination of these resources provides the benefits of scalability, flexibility, and performance to their internal computing consumers.

 Supporting Cloud Customers
+______________________________________________________________________________________________________
+What are Standards?
+Standards are established common and repeatable practices that have been agreed to by a business or group.
+An open standard is one that is publicly and freely available, one that has been developed in a public context where anyone who is affected by the standard can contribute.
+An open standard assumes that experienced developers will contribute to the viability of the offering.
+Typically, different vendors, groups, and end users collaborate to develop standards based on the broad expertise of a large number of stakeholders.
+Organizations can leverage these standards as a common foundation and build on top of them.

+Evolution of Standards

+Standards have generally been established in four ways:

+Multinational bodies:  Treaties or other similar international legal agreements typically govern these bodies.
+These groups generally have long procedures and red tape before an agreement is reached.
+Members may be diplomats instead of technical experts.
+The International Organization for Standards (ISO) is one such group and is comprised of representatives from countries all over the world.
+ISO has developed more than 17,500 standards covering many subject areas, and new standards are developed every year.
+Industry consortiums:  A consortium is typically an organized group dedicated to developing standards for a specific industry requirement.
+Even though the members may be competitors, they know that coming together will help everyone.
+These groups are often more streamlined and agile than international bodies and often directly engage technical experts in the process.
+The Apache Group, The Open Group, World Wide Web Consortium, and OASIS are some examples of industry consortiums.
+An ad hoc group:  Ad hoc groups are self-organized and governed.
+These groups are often built around open-source initiatives.
+They can be a loose body that discusses their matters through an Internet message board, or they may be more formally organized.
+These groups have even fewer processes than industry consortiums and are therefore able to quickly adapt and change as technology moves.
+A downside to the lower process overhead is that when difficult decisions need to be made or problems arise, getting to the correct solution and reaching a consensus may be difficult or impossible.
+De facto standards:  A de facto standard emerges when an approach or product is used so extensively used that it becomes a standard.
+The important distinction is that a de facto standard is not created by a specific body or organization, but instead develops through practice.
+Often, de facto standards emerge when industry best practices converge.

+According to the National Institute of Standards and Technology (NIST), standards can be categorized based on their level of maturity:
+None
+Under development
+Approved
+A reference
+Market accepted (in widespread use)
+Retired

+For a standard to truly succeed, it needs to be:
+Broadly recognized and adopted by vendors,
+Broadly adopted and demanded by consumers,
+Open source.

+ areas, where standards are being broadly developed, include the following:
+Interoperability
+Portability
+Security

+Interoperability
+Interoperability is the ability for independent systems to work together and/or share information.
+One of the most important aspects of interoperability is the ability to enable applications to exchange data in a multicloud or on-premises data centre.
+It also includes independent cloud deployments working together, such as public clouds from different vendors or interoperability between a private cloud and an external public cloud

+Portability
+Portability enables you to take applications, data, or instances running on one vendor’s system and deploy it on another vendor’s implementation.
+For example, you may want to move your data or application from one cloud environment to another.
+Or you may want to use IaaS services to gain additional compute power from a variety of public clouds during peak demand times or when on-premises resources are otherwise tied up

+Security
+Cloud security is a significant concern and one must make sure that the right controls, procedures, and technology are in place to protect your corporate assets.
+Your organization has invested a great deal internally to protect your assets, and it is reasonable to assume that your cloud provider will do the same.
+A sound security strategy is especially true in a hybrid environment where your private cloud or data centre has touchpoints with public cloud services.
+Cloud security standards are a set of processes, policies, and best practices that ensure the proper controls are placed over an environment to prevent application, information, identity, and access issues (to name a few).

+Authentication and authorization: Several standards are in use to verify the identity of a person or computer.
+Security monitoring and incident response: Some standards have been approved to handle security monitoring and incident response, including the best practices developed by NIST in the NIST SP 800-61Rev.
+2 Computer Security Incident Handling Guide.
+Confidentiality, integrity, and availability of data: A number of standards that have been on the market for some time deal with encryption of data, keys, and data transport.
+These standards include the Key Management Interoperability Protocol (KMIP), developed by OASIS, Security policy management: These standards set forth best practices and procedures for implementing policies around security.
+FIPS 200: Minimum Security Requirements for Federal Information and Information Systems developed by NIST is an example of this kind of standard.

+The Impact of Standards on the Multicloud
+Standards let you do the following:

+Move your infrastructure or applications from one cloud provider to another.
+With cloud standards across clouds, you do not have to rewrite code.
+In a multicloud world, where you may have part of the resources associated with an application on your own premises and part with a cloud provider, this capability is important because it enables your organization to be more flexible about where your resources may be located.
+Prevent vendor lock-in.
+Lock-in occurs when you are so entrenched with a particular provider and its interfaces that moving to another provider is too costly.
+Removing barriers to lock-in increases your choices.
+Integrate applications more easily between your on-premises data center and private and public cloud environments.
+Face it; integrating your assets across multiple environments can be time-consuming and costly if every cloud provider has a proprietary model.
+Standards help to make integration easier and eliminate many common barriers.

+__________________________________________________________________________________________________